 Molly is a Ph.D. candidate at the Pennsylvania State University.
 Her research focuses on African politics, with a particular emphasis on Francophone Africa.
 Her dissertation examines various aspects of the government formation process in African democracies.
 She has lived and worked in France, and conducted extensive field work in Ouagadougou and Bobo-Dioulasso in Burkina Faso and Dakar in Senegal.
 In 2016, she was awarded a 2016 National Security Education Program David L. Boren Fellowship.
 Her work has been published in Political Analysis, Comparative Political Studies, and on The Monkey Cage at The Washington Post.
 More information can be found at her website and on her Google scholar profile.

 Charles is a graduate student at the University of Michigan.
 His substantive research focuses on various aspects of repression and discrimination in comparative, American, and international politics.
 Methodologically, he is interested in research design and experiments.
-He has published work on these topics at the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Science Research and Methods, Political Analysis, PS: Political Science & Politics, Research & Politics, and in several other interdisciplinary, sociology, and psychology journals.
+He has published work on these topics at the British Journal of Political Science, Conflict Management and Peace Science, Electoral Studies, International Studies Quarterly, the Journal of Experimental Political Science, the Journal of Peace Research, Political Research Quarterly, Political Science Research and Methods, Political Analysis, PS: Political Science & Politics, Research & Politics, State Politics & Policy Quarterly, and in several other interdisciplinary, sociology, and psychology journals.
 More information can be found at his website and on his Google scholar profile.

 Yaoyao is a graduate student at the Pennsylvania State University.
 Her research focuses on authoritarian regimes, anti-corruption campaigns, and information manipulation (media, propaganda, and censorship), with a particular emphasis on China.
 She is currently conducting an online survey experiment to examine the effect of anti-corruption campaigns on regime support in China.
 Her research has been published in the Journal of Chinese Academy of Governance.
 More information can be found at her website.